jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 (5) `orb2fch a.RasOrb.1 a.fch -no`
 This is used for transferring CASCI/CASSCF or RASCI/RASSCF NOs.

+NOTE: `orb2fch` cannot generate a fch file from scratch, and a fch file must be provided and the MOs in it will be replaced.
+You should firstly use Gaussian to generate a .fch file (with keywords 'nosymm int=nobasistransform'), then generate the `*.input` and `*.INPORB` files using `fch2inporb`.
+After OpenMolcas computations finished, you can transfer MOs from OpenMolcas back to Gaussian using `orb2fch`.
+This procedure seems a little bit tedious, but it ensures an exact reproduce of energy.

 To transfer MOs from Gaussian to (Open)Molcas, see [4.5.21 fch2inporb](#4521-fch2inporb).